 A. The APIFINY technology is derived from research at the University of Michigan under the direction of Arul Chinnaiyan, MD, PhD.
 Armune BioScience was formed in 2008 to conduct further research and development in order to prepare the technology for commercial use with physicians and patients.

 Q. Why may the APIFINY test be right for me?

 A. APIFINY measures specific biological markers known to be associated with an immune system response to prostate cancer.
 APIFINY test results, along with current screening and detection methods such as PSA and digital rectal exams, may provide valuable information to aid your physician in determining the best monitoring or cancer detection program for you.

 Q. How often should I get an APIFINY test?

-A. APIFINY is a tool that may be used for patients with elevated PSA levels of greater than 2.5 ng/ml.
+A. APIFINY is a tool that may be used for patients with elevated PSA levels.
 The APIFINY risk score may aid a physician in determining potential next steps in assessing a patient’s risk of prostate cancer.
 Your physician may order APIFINY as a component of your ongoing patient-management plan (for example, during semi-annual or annual check-ups).

 Q. How do I order APIFINY?

 A. Consult with your physician about determining if APIFINY is an appropriate test for you.
 Your physician can order the test through the Armune BioScience laboratory in Ann Arbor, MI.
 Please refer to ordering information on our website.
 If your physician has questions before ordering or does not have access to the information on our website, contact us at 844-427-6863 or CustomerService@armune.com.